Facebook icon

 Reflective LCDs

-Reflective LCDs are prevalent in consumer electronics because of their low power consumption, ease of production, and cost-effectiveness.
-Low power seven segment display is widely used in calculators, digital clocks, radios, microwave ovens, and washing machines.
-It works by reflecting ambient light - such as natural light - from a reflective layer back to the viewer.
+Reflective LCDs are common in consumer electronics because they: consume little power, are easy to produce and are cost-effective.
+Low-power seven-segment displays are widely used in calculators, digital clocks, radios, microwave ovens, and washing machines, for example.
+Reflective LCDs work by reflecting ambient light - such as natural light - from a reflective layer, back to the viewer.

 Features:

-• Reflective LCD is most suitable for high-frequency switching i.e. if the display switches more than 600 times in a day.
+• Reflective LCD are most suitable for high-frequency switching, i.e. if the display switches images more than 600 times in a day.

 • These displays are not flexible enough to bend.

-• Most reflective LCDs have viewing angle dependency.
-It is difficult even to read some displays when observed from a 30° angle or more.
+• Most reflective LCDs have limited viewing angle, ie for some displays it is difficult to read the image when it is observed from a 30° angle or higher.

 • The typical operating temperature range of reflective LCDs is -40 °C to +85 °C.